Rickshaw Run Himalaya

 To celebrate its glorious return in 2021 we’ve moved the finish line to Jaisalmer in Rajasthan.
 In one stroke of splendid stupidity we’ve doubled the distance and put a big sandy desert in your way.

-Both runs in 2021 are already sold out, but the July and September 2022 editions are open now.
+Both runs in 2021 and July 2022 are already sold out, but the September 2022 edition still has some spots left.

 1. The New Un-route